 - the applicant is required to have a combined critical reading and math score of 800 or higher on the SAT or a composite score of 16 or higher on the ACT (GED students are exempt from the SAT and ACT).

 Students do not have to be historically disadvantaged or low-income to qualify.
 However, preference is given to students from these backgrounds.
 Students with higher grades and/or incomes may still qualify; each student is evaluated individually by an admissions committee and personal circumstances are taken into consideration.
-Please request more information via email at firstname.lastname@example.org or click on our Apply to CAMP link on the top left menu of this page.
+Please request more information via email at email@example.com or apply to camp.